Harry-Hopkinson/tetris-vscode/README.md

 ## To Play

 To play run the Start Tetris command within Visual Studio Code within the Command Pallete will load the game.
+Or you can click on the game console status icon at the bottom of the toolbar.

 ## In development

 This extension is currently in development, expect the following features to be added soon...

-- A score in top right of screen
 - Handy button on status bar
 - Space bar to start new game at end screen.